AaronLaw/my-setting/Raspberry Pi setup notes.md

 #### Configure Mopidy

 Need to config Mopidy.
+Some modules should be turn on, such as `http`, `local` in order to use it over network.

 A config file is created automatically when the 1st run of Mopidy.
-Therefore, I run it my issue a `mopidy` command, then I edit the generated configure file:
+Therefore, I run it by issue a `mopidy` command, then I edit the generated configure file:

     vi ~/.config/mopidy/mopidy.conf